salesforce/base-components-recipes/README.md

 #### Update Labels

-To update the Custom Labels metadata, go to the `force-app/main/default/labels directory`.
+To update the Custom Labels metadata, go to the `force-app/main/default/labels` directory.
 The labels are available in the `CustomLabels.labels-meta.xml` file.
 For an example of a CustomLabels definition, see the [Metadata API Dev Guide](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_customlabels.htm).

 #### Customize Labels